zeraye/blog/content/_index.md

 Graduate of computer science studies at the [WUT](https://ww4.mini.pw.edu.pl/).
-Full Stack Cloud Engineer working at the [Progress](https://progress.com/).
+Full-Stack DevOps Engineer working at the [Progress](https://progress.com/).
 Golang enthusiast and advocate for online privacy.